We have been welcoming students from Ghana since 1926 and currently have an active Alumni Association of Ghana.

 Postgraduate taught entry requirements

 We will consider applications to Masters degrees from graduates holding an upper second class honours degree from a national university.
-In some cases we may consider a lower second class honours degree for entry.
+We will not consider work experience in lieu of academic qualifications unless explicitly outlined in the programme entry criteria.

 Postgraduate English Language Requirements